Permitted Development Rights In The UK

 Class M – Mixed Use to Residential

-If your site is mixed-use, there is a potential that under Permitted Development – Class M planning legislation, it could be converted or ‘change of use’, to provide residential dwellings or residential units.
+If your site is mixed-use, it could be converted or ‘changed of use’ to provide residential dwellings or units under Permitted Development—Class M planning legislation.

-To support this change of use, the existing site is to comprise of a ‘mixed use’ of retail classes (Use Class A).
-These include shops, retail outlets, food and drink, drinking establishments, hot food and take away, professional services or financial services such as betting offices/payday loan shops.
+To support this change of use, the existing site is to comprise a ‘mixed use’ of retail classes (Use Class A).
+These include shops, retail outlets, food and drink, drinking establishments, hot food and takeaway, professional services, or financial services such as betting offices/payday loan shops.

 It is important to note that there are specific permitted development rights for changes of that mixed-use.
 It is strongly advised that all applications be checked with a local authority before starting work or engagement with a recognised planning specialist (which can be found through the Royal Town Planning Institute (RTPI)).